Blog

 A confluence of factors have contributed to the aging of the American workforce:

 • Financial need: A 2015 U.S. Government Accountability Office analysis found that among households with members aged 55 or older, nearly 29% have neither retirement savings nor a traditional pension plan.
 These individuals have not had a significant increase in wages, some have student loans and other debt, and many continue to struggle financially.
 Due to the downturn in the economy a few years ago, many older workers who were expecting to retire found themselves unable to do so because of an insufficient retirement nest egg.
 In addition, skyrocketing health care costs further complicate the issue, forcing many people to work just to keep health insurance.
-Moreoverresearch by the Government Accountability Office consistently shows that people aged 55 to 64 are less confident about their retirement and plan to work longer to afford retirement/li>
+Moreoverresearch by the Government Accountability Office consistently shows that people aged 55 to 64 are less confident about their retirement and plan to work longer to afford retirement.

-• Talent shortage: As Baby Boomers age at work and then leave for retirement, they are followed by a substantially smaller younger generation, the Baby Bust of 1965–1976 (Silverstein, 2008).
-Consequently, older workers increasingly are being asked to stay on the job, either to fill a skills gap, or to mentor younger workers.
+• Talent shortage: As Baby Boomers age at work and leave for retirement, they are followed by a substantially smaller younger generation, the Baby Bust of 1965–1976 (Silverstein, 2008).
+Consequently, older workers increasingly are being asked to stay on the job, either to fill a skills gap or to mentor younger workers.

 In short, there are several reasons why the workforce is aging.